openvinotoolkit/open_model_zoo/models/intel/bert-small-uncased-whole-word-masking-squad-0001/description/bert-small-uncased-whole-word-masking-squad-0001.md

 ## Accuracy

-The quality metrics were calculated on the SQuAD v1.1 dataset ("dev" split).
+The quality metrics were calculated on the SQuAD v1.1 dataset (`dev` split).
 Maximum sequence length is 384, input is lower-cased.

 | Metric                    | Value         |
 |---------------------------|---------------|